Bhavarlal Jain: Awards and recognitions

-Jain received 22 International and National Awards.
-He was conferred the prestigious UNESCO-West-Net Water Conserver of India award in November 2007 by the Honourable Union Minister of Water Resources, Professor Saif-Ud-Din Soz at a function held in New Delhi attended by eminent delegates from the World Bank, UNICEF, UNESCO, the Central Water Commission and TERI.
+He was conferred the UNESCO-West-Net Water Conserver of India award in November 2007 by the Union Minister of Water Resources, Professor Saif-Ud-Din Soz at a function held in New Delhi.

 In 2008, he was awarded the Padma Shri, India's fourth highest civilian award by the Government of India.
 The North Maharashtra University awarded him the degree of Doctor of Letters (Honoris causa) for "Remarkable achievements in the field of agriculture, industry and social work".
 Maharana Pratap University of Agriculture and Technology, Rajasthan and Konkan Krishi Vidhyapith, Maharashtra awarded the degrees of Doctor of Science (Honoris Causa) to him for "tremendous service to the nation by putting up Research Projects and Drip Irrigation Projects which is a unique boon to the agriculturists all over"; and "Significant Contribution in the field of Agriculture, Horticulture, Micro Irrigation & Water Conservation" respectively.
 In 2012, he was awarded The Good Company Award by Forbes.